Make an overpayment

 • You must pay by 6pm on the last day of the month if you want it applied to your account in the same month

-• If you pay between 6pm and midnight on the last day of the month, it will be applied to your account during the next month.
-This means when we add the interest to your account for the current month, your payment won’t be included.
+• Your payment will be made to your account the following month if you pay between 6pm and midnight on the last day of the month.
+This means when we add the interest to your account for the current month, your payment won’t be included

 This doesn’t affect your credit score.